 Interesting approach, this sounds like something that should work, thanks.
 Though at this point it feels not much faster than manual copy-pasting objects and events; depends on amount of instances, I guess.

-Still would be nice to see (and transform) a scene on canvas, much easier for visual folks to comprehend, a man can dream :smiling_face_with_tear:
+Still would be nice to see (and transform) a scene on canvas, much easier for visual folks to comprehend, a man can dream

 Unless you’re having unique scenarios for each scene, you could just make the events an external event sheet and use it whereever you use the external layout.

 Update about sticking objects from external layout.
-I’m relying on “Sticker” extension, because it’s much easier to use, then writing rules for position/rotation/scale (re-creating Sticker from scratch basically).
+I’m relying on “Sticker” extension, because it’s much easier to use, than writing rules for position/rotation/scale (re-creating Sticker from scratch basically).
 Unfortunately, I didn’t find working combinations.
 What I tried:

-1. Creating 2 objects (A and B) on external layout.
+Creating 2 objects (A and B) on external layout.
 B has Sticker on it.
 Then when objects are created in main scene, I tried sticking B to A, didn’t work.

-2. Creating object B with sticker on external layout.
+Creating object B with sticker on external layout.
 Object A is in main scene.
 Sticking B (after creating) to A from main scene also didn’t work.